CBarrettPortfolio/TextBasedGame/README.md

 To begin playing the text-based game and explore its cybersecurity elements, follow these steps:
 1. **Clone the Repository:** Clone the project repository to your local machine.
 2. **Navigate to the Directory:** Open the project directory in your terminal or IDE.
-3. **Run the Game:** Execute the main Python script to launch the game and start your cybersecurity adventure.
+3. **Run the Game:** Execute the `TextBasedGame.py` Python script to launch the game and start your cybersecurity adventure.

 ## Additional Material
 Contained within this repository, you will find:
-- **Executable ZIP File:** A compressed file containing an executable version of the game for easy access and execution.
+- **Executable ZIP File:** The `TextBasedGame.zip` file contains an executable version of the game for easy access and execution.
 - **Supplementary Material:** All supplementary materials from the development process, including design documents, code snippets, and testing reports.

 ## How to Play